 As Class B Shareholder possess 10 times more voting rights in comparison to Common Shareholder with same number of shares.
-While the Company sets "breakthrough provision". the outstanding Class B Shares will only be converted to Common Shares if the acquirer comes to possess three quarters (3/4) of the total numbers of issued shares (including Class B) in a take overbid or if two thirds (2/3) of shareholders who took part in the intention verification procedures agrees to the conversion of the Class B Shares to Common Shares.
+While the Company sets "breakthrough provision", the outstanding Class B Shares will only be converted to Common Shares if the acquirer comes to possess three quarters (3/4) of the total numbers of issued shares (including Class B) in a take overbid or if two thirds (2/3) of shareholders who took part in the intention verification procedures agrees to the conversion of the Class B Shares to Common Shares.
 Therefore, the Scheme may prevent acquisitions that may benefit the shareholders of Common Shares.

-iii)Elimination of the Meeting of Class Shareholders comprised of shareholders of Common Shares iv) Conversion of the Class B Shares
+iii)Elimination of the Meeting of Class Shareholders comprised of shareholders of Common Shares